-There is a huge demand for GP appointments.
-Before booking a routine GP appointment, please read the guidelines below to help you judge what appointment, if any, is required:
+GP appointments are in high demand - before booking a routine GP appointment, please read the guidelines below to help you judge what appointment, if any, is required:

-Nurse appointments can be booked up to 6 weeks in advance.
+Nurse appointments vary in length according to appointment reason and can be booked up to 6 weeks in advance.

 To help the triage Doctor prioritise calls, please provide a brief reason for needing to see/speak to a Doctor.
 If the Doctor assesses the problem as non-urgent, you may be offered telephone advice, medication or advised to book a routine appointment to assess the problem.

 We are very aware that our patients lead busy lives.
 We now offer booked telephone appointments with a doctor.
 Many problems that don't require physical examination can be successfully dealt with over the telephone.